Freight Shipping from San Bernardino to Milwaukee

 How much does it cost to ship freight from San Bernardino to Milwaukee?

-Full truckload (FTL) rates from San Bernardino, CA to Milwaukee, WI currently range from $4,730-$5,830 for a standard dry van load over the 2,200-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Milwaukee, WI currently range $4,730-$5,830 (roughly $2.18-$2.68 per mile over 2,200 miles).
 LTL shipments typically cost $1,410-$2,270 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Milwaukee?